winterwindwang/Data-efficient-UAP/README.md

 First, you should prepare the dataset (i.e., ImageNet) as following folder structure:

 ## 1.1 ImageNet & Downstream dataset
 These two types of datasets should be arranged by each image placed in their category folder.
+News: we release the constructed [ImageNet10k](https://github.com/winterwindwang/Data-efficient-UAP/blob/main/dataset/imagenet10k.txt), we train our UAP on 2000 images randomly sampled from this.
 ```python
 -- ImageNet_folder
     -- train_folder